robinhood/faust/docs/userguide/agents.rst

     .. _`mypy`: http://mypy-lang.org

-    The same function above can be annotated like this:
+    Add type hints to your agent function like this:

     .. sourcecode:: python